VM-Robin/Insidous.cc-fixed/README.md

 # Insidous.cc-master

- Sure it is detected. and no i will not show you how to make it undetected!
+ Sure it is detected. and no i will not show you how to make it undetected! </br>

- Works good! sometimes it randomly crashes, need some time to fix everything
+ Works good! sometimes it randomly crashes, need some time to fix everything </br>

- Note: Ragebot can cause crashes and OBS is just hiding menu for some reason.
+ Note: Ragebot can cause crashes and OBS is just hiding menu for some reason.</br>

- Have Fun!
+ Have Fun!</br>
- Kind regards,
+ Kind regards,</br>
  VMRobin!